Updated: July 14, 2025

-Your Legal Right to Use Your Own Body Shop in California
+Your Legal Right to Use Your Own Body Shop

-Key Legal Protections for California Drivers:
+Key Legal Protections — California Drivers

 Potential Advantages of an Insurance-Recommended DRP Shop